 We're working with Shark Advocates International, Shark Trust, and Ecology Action Centre to target three RFMOs - the International Commission for the Conservation of Atlantic Tunas (ICCAT), the General Fisheries Commission for the Mediterranean (GFCM), and the Northwest Atlantic Fisheries Organization (NAFO).

 - Science-based shark and ray catch limits;

 Strong, enforceable bans on shark finning.

-This November, the 51 ICCAT Parties (50 member countries plus the European Union) will be presented with new scientific advice on the dire status of the Atlantic shortfin mako shark and options to set strict conservation measures - including a ban on landing - for this exceptionally valuable and vulnerable species.
+In November, the 51 ICCAT Parties (50 member countries plus the European Union) were presented with new scientific advice on the dire status of the Atlantic shortfin mako shark and options to set strict conservation measures - including a ban on landing - for this exceptionally valuable and vulnerable species.

-Together with our Shark League partners, we’re working to urge ICCAT member countries to heed scientific advice and ban retention, transshipment, and landings of makos at ICCAT’s annual meeting in November.
-Scuba divers have influence with governments that could get help get it done.
+Together with our Shark League partners, we urged ICCAT member countries to heed scientific advice and ban retention, transshipment, and landings of makos at the 25th Regular Meeting of the Commission, held in Morocco from 13-21 November, and used scuba divers' influence with governments to help get it done.

-Project AWARE is mobilizing the dive community to help safeguard the Atlantic shortfin mako from overfishing before it's too late.
+Project AWARE is mobilizing the dive community to help safeguard the Atlantic shortfin mako from overfishing.
 Here's how you can help:

 - Watch our video message to ICCAT 2017 and share the Infographics on your social media channels.
 Don't forget to hashtag #SharkLeague.